Spectral transfer morphisms for unipotent affine Hecke algebras: Applications

 where $\gamma$ denotes the adjoint gamma factor of the discrete local Langlands parameter $\lambda$.
 Following \cite[Lemma 3.4]{HII}, it is easy to show that (using the notations of \ref{subsub:loclang})

-where we should remind the reader that the normalization of the mu-function $\mu^{IM}$ of $\mc{H}^{IM}(G)$ is given by the trace $\tau^{IM}$ such that $\tau^{IM}(1)=\textup{Vol}(\mathbb{B}^{F})^{-1}$.
-It was verified in \cite{HII} that Reeder's results \cite{Re} for Iwahori spherical discrete series representations of adjoint, split exceptional groups over a nonarchimedian field is compatible with the conjecture.
-We are now able to extend this result: \begin{thm} Conjecture \cite[Conjecture 1.4] {HII} (equivalent to equation (\ref{eq:HII}) holds for all unipotent discrete series representations of an unramified connected absolutely simple group $G^u$ of adjoint type defined over a non-archimedian local field $k$, where we use Lusztig's parametrization of unipotent discrete series representations as Langlands parameters. \end{thm} \begin{proof} We know that $\pi_{(\lambda,\rho)}$ corresponds via Lusztig's arithmetic-geometric correspondences to an irreducible discrete series representation $\delta_{\lambda,\rho}$ of of an extended affine Hecke algebra of type $\mc{H}^{u,\mf{s},e}$ for some cuspidal type $\mf{s}$ of $G^u$.
-By our main Theorem \ref{thm:unique} there exists a STM $\phi:\mc{H}^{u,\mf{s},e}\leadsto \mc{H}^{IM}(G)$ such that $\phi_Z(\textup{cc}(\delta_{\lambda,\rho}))=W_0r$, and we have:
+where we should remind the reader that the normalization of the $\mu$-function $\mu^{IM}$ of $\mc{H}^{IM}(G)$ is given by the trace $\tau^{IM}$ such that $\tau^{IM}(1)=\textup{Vol}(\mathbb{B}^{F})^{-1}$.
+It was verified in \cite{HII} that Reeder's results \cite{Re} for Iwahori spherical discrete series representations of adjoint, split exceptional groups over a nonarchimedean field are compatible with the conjecture.
+We are now able to extend this result to arbitrary adjoint absolutely simple groups over a nonarchimedean local field which split over an unramified field extension. \begin{thm} Conjecture \cite[Conjecture 1.4] {HII} (equivalent to equation (\ref{eq:HII})) holds for all unipotent discrete series representations of an unramified connected absolutely simple group $G^u$ of adjoint type defined over a nonarchimedean local field $k$, where we use Lusztig's parametrization of unipotent discrete series representations as Langlands parameters. \end{thm} \begin{proof} We need to consider the classical groups, the nontrivial inner forms of split exceptional groups, and the non-split quasi-split exceptional groups.
+The way in which we assign unramified discrete Langlands parameters to the members of the packets $\Pi_{W_0r_{\lambda,\mathbf{L}}}$ of discrete series characters of Definition \ref{dfn:packet} for these cases was explained in the Subsections \ref{par:1}, \ref{par:2} and \ref{par:3}.